 At the School of Chemistry, we have established a bio-nano space for doing cross-disciplinary chemical science.
 This space, which we like to call The Incubator, houses the capacity to conduct synthesis, molecular biology, bacterial culture, protein production and biophysical analysis.

 The Incubator is a collaboration between the Lau group and the DNA group of Dr Shelley Wickham.

-Our equipment facilites include an AKTA Pure FPLC protein purification system, HPLC-SEC-MALS for protein characterisation, ChemiDoc system incl. fluorescence/NIR imaging, Olympus IX-81 inverted microscope, PCR machines, autoclave, centrifuges, incubators and shakers.
+Our equipment facilites include two AKTA Pure FPLC protein purification systems, HPLC-SEC-MALS for protein characterisation, ChemiDoc system incl. fluorescence/NIR imaging, Olympus IX-81 inverted microscope, PCR machines, autoclave, centrifuges, incubators and shakers.

-Check out our new photos of the Incubator lab space =)
+Check out our photos of the Incubator lab space =)